What Is a Leading Indicator?

 Leading indicators are measurable indexes that signal potential upcoming changes in trends, business conditions, and the economy.
 Policymakers and other economic experts use these forecasts and predictions to make wiser financial decisions.

 How Does a Leading Indicator Work?

 Leading indicators are typically composed of a set of securities that are sensitive to economic fluctuations.
 Therefore, they tend to move sharply higher during the early stages of expansion – or lose value quickly when economic conditions deteriorate.

 Example of Leading Indicators

-Popular leading indicators include average weekly hours worked in manufacturing, new orders for capital goods by manufacturers, and applications for unemployment insurance.
+Popular leading indicators include average weekly hours worked in manufacturing, new orders for capital goods by manufacturers, mortgage defaults, and applications for unemployment insurance.

-Leading economic indicators can also send you clues regarding inflationary or deflationary pressures.
-If the economy is starting to fire on all cylinders, investors may grow concerned that inflationary bottleneck pressures will emerge, forcing the Federal Reserve to push up interest rates.
+Leading economic indicators can also provide clues regarding inflationary or deflationary pressures.
+If the economy is beginning to fire on all cylinders, investors may grow concerned about inflationary bottleneck pressures that could force the Federal Reserve to push up interest rates.

 Rising rates can become a headwind for the stock market if they rise too high. (i.e. prime rate above 5%).
 Conversely, a fast-dropping set of leading economic indicators could signal interest rate cuts in the future.